haleemyousef/FacebookPhisher/README.md

 - Double-line protection against submitting empty strings using both Javascript and PHP.
 - If the `fopen` option was chosen in configuration, the obtained username|password combinations can be securely accessed through any browser.
 - Proof against malicious scripts being submitted as credentials.

+## Security Measures:
+- If you're using the 'fopen' option in the configuration file, turn off directory listing in your web server so the credentials file cannot be accessed by unauthorised users.
+- If you're using the 'mysql' option in the configuration file, Make sure your database is secured with a strong password and, preferably, with two-way authentication.

 ## Contributing:
 All contributions are welcomed and appreciated.